-Sungei Wang Plaza is located across from H&M. This is a must-visit if you are keen on budget shopping and buy local artifacts, items of clothing, gifts, and toys.
+Sungei Wang Plaza is located across from H&M. This is a must-visit if you are keen on budget shopping and buying local artifacts, items of clothing, gifts, and toys.
 Most Malls are multi-story buildings and you need to walk a lot.
 Therefore, plan your trip beforehand as work out your budget and places you want to visit.
-Other shopping centres right next to each other are: